Language

 Is my data stored or sent anywhere?

-No. All conversions happen directly in your browser using JavaScript.
-Your input is never sent to any server or stored anywhere.
+No. Every conversion happens directly in your browser.
+Your input is never sent to a server or saved anywhere.

 Result will appear here